 by Patrick Alguire, MD, FACP

 Although it is not exactly clear how many internists work part-time, it is becoming a popular career option for many physicians.
 For example, in a survey of family physicians, 12% opted for part-time careers and nearly half did so for family reasons.
 In another study, 37% of women pediatricians reported working part-time at some point in their careers, and 21% were currently working part-time.
+Recent evidence suggests that part-time employment is rising.
 Additionally, there is some evidence that part-time physicians have different work experiences.
 For instance, part-time women academic physicians are less likely to have research and administrative responsibilities and more likely to have teaching responsibilities as compared to their full-time peers.

 While part-time careers allow the flexibility to pursue family and educational interests, it also raises important issues around compensation, call, and clinical duties.
 The part-time employee needs to be aware of these issues and carefully negotiate the employment contract, or risk entering a disastrous relationship.
+Part-time physicians in academic medicine are generally less satisfied with growth opportunities, compensation, and benefits compared to full-time academic physicians.
 The following should be carefully considered before accepting a part-time position.

 Income: Many models are available to determine compensation for part-time work.
 They may be based upon a percent of a full-time salary, generated revenue minus overhead, or a percent of the profits.
 Most physicians feel comfortable establishing the salary for a full-time equivalent, and allocating the appropriate percentage for the part-time work.